ph1ps/swift-concurrency-deadline/README.md

   - `operation`: The asynchronous operation to be executed.

 - Returns: The result of the operation if it completes before the deadline.
-- Throws: `DeadlineExceededError`, if the operation fails to complete before the deadline and errors thrown by the operation itself.
+- Throws: `DeadlineExceededError`, if the operation fails to complete before the deadline and errors thrown by the operation or clock.

 > [!CAUTION]
 > The operation closure must support cooperative cancellation.
 Otherwise, the deadline will not be respected.